 RedlineShipping.com offers 40- and 72-hour heat packs.
 40-hour heat packs are most often used for reptile shipping.
-Reptiles must be shipped Priority Overnight, and the 40-hour heat pack is appropriate.
+Reptiles must be shipped Priority Overnight or Standard Overnight, and the 40-hour heat pack is appropriate.
 Heat packs of less than 40 hour duration do NOT meet our Shipping Standards.

 Do not use the 12- or 24-hour packs available at your local BigBox store or ski shop.
 Those packs are hand warmers, not shipping tools.
 The 12-24 hour packs don’t provide the necessary heat nor duration for a successful live shipment.
 12 and 24 hour hand warmers also peak at a much higher temperature than shipping heat packs (peaking at 180F) endangering the life of your live shipment.